GodVov4/EasySort/README.md

 # EasySort
 **Many people have a folder on their desktop called something like "Disassemble".
-As a rule, hands never manage to disassemble this folder.**
+As a rule, hands never manage to disassemble this folder.
+EasySort will help you**
 ## How use?
 **1. Open terminal in script folder**
 ### * for Unix/MacOS